-Workshop: Visioning the future of built environment and preliminary concept ideation (#FutureThroughDesign) as part of Climate-KIC Thematic Summer School 2014 ‘Transforming the Future Built Environment’
+Workshop visioning the future built environment as part of Climate-KIC Summer School

-INTRODUCTION / PRESENTATION: Complex topics like urbanization and energy management need special commitment in unifying a common view, specially due to the amount of parties co-designing and co-producing products and services for its development.
-This requires collaboration across departments and partnering companies, and is connected to problems of communication and concerted action between partners.
+Complex topics like urbanization and energy management need special commitment in unifying a common view, especially due to the amount of parties co-designing and co-producing products and services for its development.
+This requires collaboration across departments and partnering companies and is connected to problems of communication and concerted action between partners.
 Different parties need to develop a joint understanding, goals, and agenda.

-In order to create a set of alternative futures -to unify the vision of stakeholders- that cover a number of possibilities the technique called “scenario thinking” as a way of dealing with ambiguity and uncertainty is generally used from a strategic perspective.
+To create a set of alternative futures -to unify the vision of stakeholders- that cover many possibilities the technique called “scenario thinking” as a way of dealing with ambiguity and uncertainty is used from a strategic perspective.

 In a ten-hours-long workshop the attendees, guided by a group of facilitators, will explore diverse future scenarios of buildings and then will develop different kind of solutions regarding new low carbon technologies using a variety of creative techniques.

 (for the workshop) To reflect about long-term scenarios regarding built environment, focus on buildings, to frame the development of specific solutions for the short-term.